Clinical Training

 Duty Hours

-Mount Sinai strictly adheres to the Duty Hour Compliance guidelines mandated by the ACGME and New York State law.
+Mount Sinai strictly adheres to the Duty Hour Compliance guidelines mandated by the Accreditation Council for Graduate Medical Education (ACGME) and New York State law.
 Specific limitations on fellow work hours can be found at www.acgme.org under "What We Do" > “Common Program Requirements.”
 Review the approved Section VI common program requirements from July 1, 2017.

 The following duty hour guidelines include:

-• Fellows must not work more than 80 hours per week averaged over four weeks
+- Fellows must not work more than 80 hours per week averaged over 4 weeks

-• Fellows must receive eight hours off between shifts
+- Fellows must receive 8 hours off between shifts

 Benefits and Environment

-Fellows will rotate at The Mount Sinai Hospital, Mount Sinai West, and Mount Sinai Morningside, serving a diverse population in New York City.
-The Mount Sinai Hospital is located on the Upper East Side, Mount Sinai West is in Midtown West, and Mount Sinai Morningside is in Morningside Heights—all in Manhattan.
-The Mount Sinai Hospital is located in a vibrant, safe community with many nearby activities for adults and children.
+Fellows will rotate at Mount Sinai Hospital, Mount Sinai West, and Mount Sinai Morningside, serving a diverse population in New York City.
+Mount Sinai Hospital is located on the Upper East Side, Mount Sinai West is located in Midtown West, and Mount Sinai Morningside is located in Morningside Heights – all in Manhattan.
+Mount Sinai is located in a vibrant, safe community with many nearby activities for adults and children.
 Subsidized housing within a short walking distance of the hospital is available to all fellows.